How to Wear A Kashmiri Shawl for Every Occasion

 over-the-shoulders-as-a-cape-a-way-of-wearing-a-kashmiri-shawl

-This style brings attention to the shawl’s rich texture and cultural significance.
-When worn as a cape, the shawl offers a dramatic flair, particularly when it’s adorned with intricate embroidery.
+This style draws attention to the shawl’s rich texture and cultural significance.
+Worn as a cape, the shawl offers a dramatic flair, particularly when adorned with intricate embroidery on the borders or the body of the fabric.

 How to Style: Drape the shawl over both shoulders like a cape, letting the ends fall gracefully down your back.
 This look is especially impactful with a full-length gown, festive attire, or during formal events.
 The rich fabric of the Kashmiri shawl gives the wearer an air of sophistication and traditional elegance.